Federal Cooperation Agreements Explained, Proffer, Safety Valve, and Substantial Assistance

 Understanding the typical timeline helps you plan:

 Proffer session: Usually happens early in the process, often before formal charges.
-Can last 2-8 hours over one or more sessions.
+Can last anywhere from hours to a full day over one or more sessions, depending on case complexity.

 Cooperation agreement negotiation: If the proffer goes well, the formal agreement is negotiated over weeks to months.
 Your attorney and the AUSA go back and forth on terms.